charmedsatyr-401-advanced-javascript/lab-05/README.md

     * `buffer: [A modified version of the input buffer]`
     * `message: 'I feel so colorfully faded'`
     * `output: 'randomlyPastel.bmp'`
-  * This module is currently not functional.
+  * This module randomizes the colors of the image in `./assets/baldy.bmp` to pastel shades.

 ##### Exported Values and Methods from `soRandom.js`
 ###### `soRandom(buffer)` -> `object`